Gassandrid/ewan.my/content/Thoughts/Bullet Point Notation.md

 class:
   - note
 date: 2026-01-24T15:01:25-05:00
-updated: 2026-01-24T15:23:45-05:00
+updated: 2026-02-23T19:23:20-05:00
 ---
 - A new workflow strategy primarily thought to be useful for Daily notes, also inspired from [[Yana Log Notes]].
 	- yana uses it for paper notes, also biology notes.
 	    - they accumulate random facts, say about something like the [[Default Mode Network]], and gain insight with sub bullet points
 - good for accumulating ideas without any real flow from one to another
 	- sub ideas are also great, use sub bullet points as much as possible
 	- organizes ideas automatically, this kind of "replaces" tying one idea to another in a standardly written note
 - I would like to use for non daily note notes, there are some cases when studying non math stuff that it makes sense

+Main distinguisher of when to use bullet points over standard prose is when accumulation as a stack is done rather than one long writing session.
+For ideas thought of across the day, bullet points would be good in a daily note to jot those down to be extended apon later with sub points.
+But end of day summaries are not accumulated and instead written all at once, so normal prose paragraphs are fine.

 ## Yana Log Example